Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Numerical simulations

 \subsection{Alternative procedures}

 To assess the relative power of knockoffs, we compare to a number of alternatives in settings in which they are valid: \begin{itemize} \item[1.]
-The original knockoff procedure with settings recommended in \citet{RB-EC:2015}.
+The \revv{FX} knockoff procedure with settings recommended in \citet{RB-EC:2015}.
 This method can only be applied in homoscedastic Gaussian linear regression when $n\ge p$. \item[2.]
 BHq applied to asymptotic GLM p-values.
-This method can only be applied when $n\ge p$, and although for linear regression exact p-values can be computed (when the MLE exists), for any other GLM these p-values can be far from valid unless $n\gg p$, as shown in Section~\ref{sec:logreg}. \item[3.]
+This method can only be applied when $n\ge p$, and although for linear regression exact p-values can be computed (when the MLE exists), for any other GLM these p-values can be far from valid unless $n\gg p$, as shown in \rev{Section~\ref{sec:logreg}}. \item[3.]
 BHq applied to marginal test p-values.
 The correlation between the response and each covariate is computed and compared to its null distribution, which under certain Gaussian assumptions is closed-form, but in general can at least be simulated exactly by conditioning on $y$ and using the known marginal distribution of $X_j$.
 Although these tests are valid for testing hypotheses of \emph{marginal} independence (regardless of $n$ and $p$), such hypotheses only agree with the desired \emph{conditional} independence hypotheses when the covariates are exactly independent of one another. \item[4.]
-BHq applied to the p-values from the conditional randomization test described in Section~\ref{sec:CRT}. \end{itemize} Recall from the drawbacks to marginal testing in Section~\ref{sec:obs} that, even ignoring the marginal validity of the p-values in procedures 2--4, the joint distribution of the p-values will not in general satisfy the assumptions for BHq to control FDR.
-However, the conservative alternative had extremely noncompetitive power in every simulation we tried, so we only report results for BHq.
+BHq applied to the p-values from the conditional randomization test described in \rev{Section~\ref{sec:crtintro} and Section~\ref{sec:CRT}}. \end{itemize} \revv{Note that we are using knockoffs, not knockoffs+, in all simulations, and thus we are technically controlling a slightly modified version of FDR.
+The FDR is nevertheless effectively controlled in all simulations except in extremely low-power settings, and even then the violations are small.
+We could have sacrificed a small amount of power and used knockoffs+ (both MX and FX) for exact FDR control, but then a more fair comparison in settings 2--4 would replace BHq with the conservative procedure in \citet{YB-DY:2001}, since the joint distribution of the p-values will not in general satisfy the assumptions for BHq to control the FDR exactly.
+However that conservative procedure had extremely noncompetitive power, so we prefer instead to compare knockoffs and regular BHq, which are more powerful and still effectively control the FDR.}